 Hundreds gathered in downtown Juneau on May 15 for the dedication of The Walter Soboleff Building.
 The joyous daylong housewarming paid tribute to Dr. Soboleff and marked the historic grand opening of an iconic cultural and spiritual home for Southeast Alaska's Tlingit, Haida and Tsimshian people.

-Sealaska Heritage Institute has produced a curriculum and art kit for formline design—the basis of Northwest Coast art—and distributed it to schools in Southeast Alaska.
+Sealaska Heritage Institute has produced a curriculum and art kit for formline design—the basis of Northwest Coast art.
 The curriculum—Northwest Coast Formline Design: Definitions and Student Activities—is the culmination of SHI’s Jinéit Art Academy.
 Download Art Kit